top of page

 Nucleobase-specificity-project_edited.jp

-biological tests (bioassays) for determining the range of vitamin (B1, B3, B6, B7, and B12) concentration present.
-These tests will be designed in a manner that offers compatibility with a variety of settings, ideally enabling individuals to perform them in the comfort of their own homes.
+biological tests (bioassays) for determining the range of vitamin (B1, B3, B6, B7, and B12) concentrations in food.

-Investigating the structure-sequence relationship in homologs of 3-mercaptopyruvate sulfurtransferase to probe their role in developing antibiotic resistance in pathogenic bacteria
+Investigating the structure-sequence relationship in rhodanese domain proteins to probe their role in sulfur transfer and other bacterial metabolism

-Sulfur metabolism in bacteria is unique since sulfur-containing metabolites not only constitute essential cofactors (e.g., Thiamine, SAM, Biotin etc.) to support enzymatic reactions in the cell but play essential roles in redox homeostasis, and cell signaling providing defence against antibiotic stress conditions.
+Sulfur metabolism in bacteria is unique since sulfur-containing metabolites not only constitute essential cofactors (e.g., thiamin, SAM, biotin etc.) to support enzymatic reactions in the cell but play essential roles in redox homeostasis, and cell signaling providing defence against antibiotic stress conditions.
+The key metabolites responsible for such functions, are reactive oxidised sulfur-bound sulfur species like oxidised thioredoxin, GSH, Cysteine and gas transmitter H2S.

 Sulfurtransferase project website diagram_RC_ABH_06-10-2024.png